 Fall is my absolute favorite season.
 Changing leaves, crisp air, sweaters, boots, jeans, hayrides, apple picking, and lots of bonfires are just a few of my favorite things about this season.
 In fact, if I could find a place that had all these things year round, I would move in an instant.

 I was excited when Musselman’s contacted me again to use apple butter in a fun recipe.
-Apple butter is great on toast, but it is so much fun to bake with too.
+Apple butter is great on toast, but there are so many more uses for apple butter.
 Last year I made these Apple Butter Cinnamon Rolls that are still a favorite around here.

 Do you remember this Strawberry Lemon Snack Cake?
 I have been looking for a way to make it more fall friendly, and I had a feeling adding apple butter and changing up a few other things was going to be the perfect way.